 Our coverage of parks and playgrounds is growing and we’ll have more on Columbia’s best playgrounds soon.
 But you’ll also find great information on the area’s outdoor places to play at websites for local town and city recreation departments.

 Looking for free activities in Columbia, SC?
 You can fill up a day in Columbia without spending a dime!
-We’ve compiled a list and it is packed full of free and cheap ideas for you.
+We’ve compiled a list, and it is packed full of free and cheap ideas for you.
 Grab your family and make some fun-filled memories together for free.
 Here’s our list of free things to do in Columbia, SC with kids!

 Go on a walk: Head to Columbia’s Riverwalk for a walk with your family.
 With more than 20 miles of riverwalk and trails, it’s the perfect place to enjoy the outdoors.
 You can find shade under the trees and bridges, and parking is free!